pran-jal/Discord-Themes/README.md

 Themes for Discord.
 A better color appeal to discord.
 Stop using the boring grey color theme.

 ## How to Apply
-1. update discord by installing betterdiscord. (https://github.com/BetterDiscord/Installer/releases/tag/v1.0.0-hotfix).
+1. update discord by installing [betterdiscord.](https://github.com/BetterDiscord/Installer/releases/tag/v1.0.0-hotfix).

        NOT AN OFFICIAL UPDATE.